 Traditional Dentures

-To begin traditional denture treatment, our dentist will take dental impressions.
-He sends these impressions and other specifications to a dental lab.
-The lab will make your custom denture according to your tooth shade, mouth measurements, and impressions.
+Dr. Banks will take dental impressions to begin traditional denture treatment.
+He sends these impressions and other specifications to a local dental lab.
+The lab technicians will make your custom denture according to your tooth shade, mouth measurements, and impressions.

-In the meantime, you may wear a temporary denture.
-This ensures you are not without teeth.
-Once the final dentures are complete, you will return for a denture fitting.
+Dr. Banks will provide you with temporary dentures so you aren’t without teeth as you wait.
+Once the final dentures are complete, you’ll return for a denture fitting.

 Implant Dentures

-You will need more time for your gums to heal.
-Finally, we will place the final dentures.
-We will make adjustments as needed so your new teeth feel comfortable.
+You’ll need more time for your gums to heal.
+Finally, we place the final dentures.
+We’ll make adjustments as needed, so your new teeth feel comfortable.

 While implants lengthen the treatment process, they ensure your dentures last longer.
-Becuase the implant posts use high-quality titanium, they will last forever.
+Because the implant posts use high-quality titanium, they will last forever.

 How to Clean Dentures